Fourth of July in Washington includes fireworks, military flyovers and protests

 Road Closures

-The National Park Service has a long list of road closures that will begin at about midnight Saturday.
-Parking will also be prohibited inside this perimeter for the duration of the closures.
+The National Park Service has a long list of road closures that will begin about midnight Saturday.
+Parking also will be prohibited inside this perimeter for the duration of the closures.

-The following map shows you the restricted areas and entry access points:
+The following map shows you the restricted areas and access points:

-A few highlights to keep in mind: The Arlington Memorial Bridge will close to both vehicular traffic and pedestrian traffic this year, complicating travel for visitors arriving from Northern Virginia who would have walked from Arlington to get to the Mall.
+A few highlights to keep in mind: The Arlington Memorial Bridge will close to both vehicular and pedestrian traffic this July 4, complicating travel for visitors arriving from Northern Virginia who would have walked from Arlington to get to the Mall.

 Closed from about midnight to 11 p.m.: